 The Jaguar XK-E Roadster was an inspiration to Enzo Ferrari, who called the E-Type “the most beautiful car ever made.”
 In 2008, The Daily Telegraph agreed with Ferrari when it ranked the E-type first on a list of the world’s “100 most beautiful cars” of all time.
 With its sleek design, flowing lines, and classic style it remains an inspiration to collectors and designers even today.

-It’s no wonder that this car has appeared in 57 shows and won 57 1st place awards.
+It’s no wonder that this car has appeared in 57 shows and won 57 first place awards.

-Jaguar only manufactured 5,143 cars in 1968 through all of its models combined.
-A rarity, this car was added to The JBS Collection in already-mint condition when Jack B. Smith Jr. purchased it at auction.
-Despite the three other E-Types at the auction, Jack found himself bidding against a surprising opponent for this beautiful roadster: the Jaguar factory.
-It was the only E-Type of the three present that the Jaguar factory tried to purchase.
+Jaguar only manufactured 5,143 cars in 1968 across all of its models combined.
+A rarity, this car was added to The JBS Collection in already-mint condition when Jack B. Smith, Jr., purchased it at auction.
+Despite the three other E-Types at the auction, Jack found himself bidding against a surprising opponent for this particular roadster: the Jaguar factory itself.
+It was the only E-Type of the three included that the Jaguar factory attempted to re-acquire.

 More Than Looks

-Jaguar put its famous, straight-six (XK6) engine in this 1968 Jaguar that boasted a 0-60 time of just 7.2 seconds and a top speed of 140 mph.
+Jaguar’s famous, straight-six (XK6) engine drives this 1968 XK-E from 0 to 60 in just 7.2 seconds and to a top speed of 140 mph.
 The E-Type also won the legendary Le Mans three consecutive years beginning in 1955.

 A History of the XK6

-Spanning more than 40 years, 1949-1992, the XK6 powered some of the most beautiful cars ever produced, including the most beautiful: the Jaguar E-Type.
+Spanning more than 40 years, from 1949 to 1992, the XK6 powered some of the most beautiful cars ever produced, including the fairest of them all, the Jaguar E-Type.

-It was initially produced as a 3.4-liter engine and went through a series of iterations, including being reduced to a 2.8-liter for entry-level XJ6 models in 1968; being bored out for racing to 4.2-liters and released in 1964 as an official 4.2-liter model; and the “new” 3.4 which replaced the 2.8 in entry-level XJ6 cars.
+The model was initially produced with a 3.4-liter engine but went through a series of iterations: reduced to a 2.8-liter for entry-level XJ6 models in 1968; being bored out for racing to 4.2-liters and released in 1964 as an official 4.2-liter model; and the “new” 3.4 which replaced the 2.8 in entry-level XJ6 cars.